MicrosoftDocs/WSL/WSL/tutorials/wsl-containers.md

 - [Install Visual Studio Code](https://code.visualstudio.com/download) *(optional)*.
 This will provide the best experience, including the ability to code and debug inside a remote Docker container and connected to your Linux distribution.
 - [Install Windows Terminal](/windows/terminal/get-started) *(optional)*.
 This will provide the best experience, including the ability to customize and open multiple terminals in the same interface (including Ubuntu, Debian, PowerShell, Azure CLI, or whatever you prefer to use).
 - [Sign up for a Docker ID at Docker Hub](https://hub.docker.com/signup) *(optional)*.
+- See the [Docker Desktop license agreement](https://docs.docker.com/subscription/#docker-desktop-license-agreement) for updates on the terms of use.

 > [!NOTE]
 > WSL can run distributions in both WSL version 1 or WSL 2 mode.
 You can check this by opening PowerShell and entering: `wsl -l -v`.
 Ensure that the your distribution is set to use WSL 2 by entering: `wsl --set-version  <distro> 2`.
 Replace `<distro>` with the distro name (e.g. Ubuntu 18.04).